 Snowmobiling in Utah

 Most mountain areas of Utah are open to snowmobiling from dozens of popular trailheads.
 Terrain ranges from steep hill climbing to trail riding or just playing in a powdery meadow.
 Those with the proper equipment and avalanche skills can access steep hill climbing terrain and steep, treed boondocking.
-Those without avalanche skills or equipment can have a blast in gentler terrain.
+Those without avalanche skills or equipment can have a blast in gentler beginner-friendly terrain.

 Nine unique trail complexes are located across the state with interlinking trail systems.